-If your carpets are looking worse for wear, here's how to clean carpets with or without a carpet cleaner.
+If you can't find your corkscrew to open wine bottles, try one of these 7 hacks to remove a cork without a corkscrew.
+And if your carpets are looking worse for wear, here's how to clean carpets with or without a carpet cleaner.
 Or you can always rent or buy a carpet cleaner if all else fails too.
-If you have stains on leather items, check out how to clean leather to restore its shine.

 First thing’s first, act quickly; don’t leave cleaning this stain until tomorrow.
 Once it sets, it’s much harder to remove.
 For this reason, you also shouldn’t apply heat to the stain as this can dry and set it.
 You should also remove as much excess wine as you can before you start to clean it.
 Do this by blotting the stain as much out as possible with a dry white towel or cloth, but don’t scrub as this can spread it further.
 Make sure you blot with a fresh, dry section of the cloth or towel each time, so it’s as effective as possible.